Life in the health lane: Bowling toward a brighter future in Lincoln

-LINCOLN — Part of the trick with steering people towards healthy lifestyles is knowing the right lane of approach.
+LINCOLN — Part of the trick with steering people toward healthy lifestyles is knowing the right lane of approach.

 The Abraham Lincoln Memorial Hospital Community Health Collaborative finds that family bowling turns out to be a pretty good prescription for doing that, and was at it again on Sunday with its free bowling day at Lincoln’s Logan Lanes.